emylz/music_api/README.md

  - tags : this is a list which contains all tags associated to the item.
 We can use the Api to add tags to the item we want (ex: tag_a)

-This api has been implemented in Python 3.
+This api has been implemented with Python 3.

 ## Solution used